 This occurs when the infection spreads beyond the orbital septum and involves the deeper structures in the orbit like muscles and nerves.
 This can occur as a complication of sinus infection or trauma.

 This also presents with redness and painful swelling of the eyelids and adjoining face, difficulty in opening the eyelids and sometimes with a fever.
-The differentiating features from preseptal cellulitis are that the swelling is usually massive with blurring or decrease of vision, pain on eye movements, difficulty in eye movements (or loss of eye movement in a particular direction leading to double vision), and forward protrusion of the eyeball (proptosis).
+The differentiating features from preseptal cellulitis is that the swelling is usually massive with blurring or decrease of vision, pain on eye movements, difficulty in eye movements (or loss of eye movement in a particular direction leading to double vision), and forward protrusion of the eyeball (proptosis).
 The patient requires urgent hospitalization and treatment with intravenous antibiotics.
 Investigations like a CT scan may also be performed on admission.

-Alert Signs for Lid Swelling
+Alert Signs for Eyelid Swellings

 The following red flag alert signs should prompt urgent medical consultation and intervention: